Erftstadt

 Erftstadt (/de/) is a town located about 20 km south-west of Cologne in the Rhein-Erft-Kreis, state of North Rhine-Westphalia, Germany.
+It was created in July 1969 by the merger of the town Lechenich and the municipalities Dorweiler, Erp, Pingsheim, Bliesheim, Kierdorf, Liblar, Dirmerzheim, Gymnich, Borr, Friesheim, Niederberg and Wissersheim.
 The name of the town derives from the river that flows through it, the Erft.
-The neighbouring towns are Brühl, Kerpen, Zülpich and Weilerswist.

 In 1977, the RAF held their hostage, Hanns-Martin Schleyer, captive in a flat in Liblar for about a month.

 A landslide during the 2021 European floods led to the collapse of several houses.

 Coat of arms

 In green are one silver/white left flank bar and on the right border of the shield two golden/yellow squares.

 The green ground expresses the nature and the health.
 The silver flank bar represents the river Erft.
 The right side looks like an "E" for Erftstadt.
 The yellow squares represent the biggest villages Lechenich and Liblar.

 The coat of arms was designed by Josef Günterberg from Berlin.
 The town got it as an official coat of arms on 15 March 1974.